AndreiMartynenko/AndreiMartynenko/README.md

 Hello!
 My name is Andrei 👋.

-I'm a developer passionate about simplifying things and creating innovative solutions.
-I enjoy working with the latest technologies and continuously learning new skills.
-I love breaking down complex problems into simple, easy-to-understand solutions.
-Currently, I live in London and work as a software developer. 🌱 I’m interested in learning Golang and Python.
+A software engineer skilled in Golang and Solidity with a passion for Web3 and blockchain technologies.
+Developed own blockchain platform, Tendō Chain, using Golang for backend services and Solidity for smart contracts.
+Enjoys simplifying complex problems into clear, efficient solutions.
+Currently based in London.
 In my spare time, I produce music using Ableton Live.

 ## 📫 Connect with Me